Professor Katia Bertoldi, Director of Undergraduate Studies

 20 courses (80 credits)

-1. Mathematics 1a and b; and Applied Mathematics 21a and 21b, Mathematics 21a and 21b, or Mathematics 23a and 23b.
+- Mathematics 1a and b; and Applied Mathematics 21a and 21b, Applied Mathematics 22a and 22b, Mathematics 21a and 21b, Mathematics 22a and 22b, or Mathematics 23a and 23b.
 (Note: Students who start in Mathematics 1a will not be required to satisfy either the probability and statistics requirement or the applied math requirement.
 Students who start in Mathematics 1b must take a course that satisfies the probability and statistics requirement.
-Students who start in Mathematics 21a, Applied Mathematics 21a, or Applied Mathematics 23a must complete the courses in both probability and statistics and applied math.)
+Students who start in Mathematics 21a, 22a, 23a, or Applied Mathematics 21a or 22a must complete the courses in both probability and statistics and applied math.)

-c) Chemistry (two courses): Life Sciences 1a or Life and Physical Sciences A, Physical Sciences 1 or 11, or Physical Sciences 10.
+- Chemistry/Advanced Science (two courses): Life Sciences 1a or Life and Physical Sciences A, Physical Sciences 1 or 11, or Physical Sciences 10.
+Advanced science courses by permission.

-f) Engineering Design (two courses): Engineering Sciences 96 or 227, and Engineering Sciences 100hf (see item 3 below).
-Engineering Sciences 96 or 227 must in taken in junior year, prior to ES 100hf.
+- Engineering Design (two courses): Engineering Sciences 96 or 227, and Engineering Sciences 100hf (see item 3 below).
+Engineering Sciences 96 or 227 must be taken in junior year, prior to ES 100hf.

 - Applied Physics 195

-4) Thesis: Required: An individual engineering design project is an essential element of every SB program and is undertaken, ordinarily, during the senior year as part of Engineering Sciences 100hf.
+- Thesis: Required: An individual engineering design project is an essential element of every SB program and is undertaken during the senior year as part of Engineering Sciences 100hf.
 Faculty supervised reading and research is an important aspect of this requirement.

-a) Engineering Sciences 6, 50, and 53: Engineering Sciences 6, 50, and 53 can only count as an engineering elective when taken during the freshman or sophomore years.
+- Engineering Sciences 50 and 53 and Environmental Science and Engineering 6 can only count as an engineering elective when taken during the freshman or sophomore years.

 HOW TO FIND OUT MORE